alachins/raisd/README.md

 v2.0 (15/5/2019): -A to create Manhattan plots, scale factors for muVar and muSFS to yield comparable scores among different chromosomes

+v2.1 (21/1/2020): Parser for unordered VCF files (e.g., derived from DArTseq genotyping reports).
+Creates the ordered VCF file as well.

+v2.2 (22/1/2020): Added missing field (discarded monomorphic sites) in the site report for missing-data strategies M={1,2,3}.

 Support
 -------